A PDE-constrained Optimization Approach to Optimal Trajectory Planning under Uncertainty via Reflected Schr\"odinger Bridges: Numerical experiments

-We introduce a prior drift field $\nu$ satisfying by projecting a physically meaningful initial velocity field $V$ onto the divergence-free subspace via a Helmholtz--Hodge decomposition.
-Specifically, we solve the Poisson equation

-and define $v = V - \nabla\psi.$ This construction removes the irrotational component of $V$ and yields a numerically divergence-free velocity that is tangent to the reflecting boundary.

-Figure ~\ref{fig:drift_particle_trajectories} (a) depicts the prior drift field satisfying $\nabla\cdot v = 0$.
+Figure~\ref{fig:drift_particle_trajectories}(a) depicts the prior drift field.
 The drift exhibits a clear upward helical trend, pre-aligning particle motion along the spiral channel.
-Fig.~\ref{fig:drift_density_evolution_3d} shows the complete 3D evolution at 4 time snapshots.
-The drift field effectively "pre-aligns" the transport, allowing the optimal control $u^*$ to focus on fine-grained adjustments rather than driving the entire motion.
+Figure~\ref{fig:drift_density_evolution_3d} shows the complete 3D density evolution; the drift effectively guides the transport so that the optimal control $u^*$ focuses on fine-grained adjustments rather than driving the entire motion.
+The optimal control $u^*$ enters the reflecting SDE

-We assess the computed optimal control at the particle level.
-It is worth recalling that the open-loop density control $u^*$ enters the reflecting SDE

 as a feedback law.
-Figures \ref{fig:drift_particle_trajectories} (b) and (c) depict the evolution of 10 particles, using an Euler-Maruyama discretization of the reflecting SDE, under the optimal feedback.
-We observe that the controlled evolution effectively steers particles towards the upper level of the spiral.

-We conclude with a basic convergence verification for our scheme.
-Figures \ref{fig:conv}(a) and (b) illustrate convergence history, for varying discretization parameters in space and time.
-For a fixed time step $\Delta t$, convergence is faster than the one observed for a fixed $\Delta t$, which is consistent with the expectation of $\mathcal{O}(h^2+\Delta t)$ for the overall scheme.
-Figure \ref{fig:mass} indicates that mass conservation error remains low at 2.35\%.
-Convergence of the fixed point is attained after 2 iterations, the same number as in the pure diffusion case.
-GMRES performance shows average iteration counts of 38.0 (backward) and 36.0 (forward).
-There is a systematic confirmation that for divergence-free prior drifts, the proposed method performs similarly to the pure diffusion case, confirming that the additional convection term does not significantly degrade its overall performance.
+Figure~\ref{fig:drift_particle_trajectories}(b) shows the evolution of 10 particles under an Euler--Maruyama discretization of~\eqref{sde_part}.
+The controlled trajectories successfully navigate the spiral from entrance to exit.